New routes and frequency possibilities and why these routes would work

 - With almost 20 million people living within one and a half hour’s drive, the airport has a wide catchment area including Belgium, the south of the Netherlands and the north-eastern part of France.
-Five out of six passengers are O&D, highlighting the strength of the Brussels Airport catchment.
+Four out of five passengers are O&D, highlighting the strength of the Brussels Airport catchment.

 Marketing and other support

 BRU will support any new scheduled route or additional scheduled frequency with an attractive incentive scheme to support start-ups.
 Based on the individual merits of the proposed route and route growth, Brussels Airport may look to offer additional backing.
-On top of this, hosts Brussels Airport other marketing initiatives such as the timetable, website bannering etc… to strengthen the promotion of the route.
+On top of this, hosts Brussels Airport other marketing initiatives such as newsletters, advertising, trade events etc… to strengthen the promotion of the route.

 - With almost 20 million people living within one and a half hour’s drive, the airport has a wide catchment area including all of Belgium, but also incorporating the south part of the Netherlands and the north-eastern part of France.
-Five out of six passengers are O&D, highlighting the strength of the Brussels Airport catchment.
+Four out of five passengers are O&D, highlighting the strength of the Brussels Airport catchment.